chipsalliance/chisel/README.md

 #### 2. Builds Scaladoc for Project Versions

-The website includes Scaladoc for both the current and legacy versions of Chisel, FIRRTL, and related projects.
+The website includes Scaladoc for both the current and legacy versions of the Chisel project.
 The specific versions built are defined in the `Makefile`.
 Each version corresponds to an associated git tag for that project.